amritsingh441/NewzRdbms/readme.md

 ### Problem Statement
 ​
 News-app is used to explore and read the news.
 It is also used to manage news in your watchlist to read later.
-Create the necessary DB schema (SQL Server) including tables, relationships and add sample data into each table.
+Create the necessary DB schema (MySQL) including tables, relationships and add sample data into each table.
 ​
 ### Expected solution
 ​